nautobot/nautobot/nautobot/docs/plugins/development.md

 ### Install the Plugin for Development

 To ease development, it is recommended with the Nautobot virtual environment activated (`/opt/nautobot/bin/activate` if using official doc).
 Then while in the location of the `pyproject.toml` file execute the command `poetry install` to install the local package.
-By default Poetry installs the current project as editable and the dependencies as well.
+Poetry installs the current project and its dependencies in editable mode (aka ["development mode"](https://setuptools.readthedocs.io/en/latest/userguide/development_mode.html)).

 ```no-highlight
 $ poetry install